wp-plugins/bulletproof-security/readme.txt

 == Upgrade Notice ==

+* IMPORTANT!
+Additional Query String Exploit Filters added to BPS .45.3 Master .htaccess files
+* Options -Indexes added to BPS Master .htaccess files at user requests
+* Added IP address display to maintenance mode javascript countdown timer display
+* No need to click Update Permalinks anymore for Maintenance Mode - RewriteRule override added
-* Download your backed up, customized or modified .htaccess master files first before upgrading to .45.2
+* Download your backed up, customized or modified .htaccess master files first before upgrading to .45.3
-* The BPS .45.2 location for .htaccess files is /bulletproof-security/admin/htaccess/
+* The location for .htaccess master files is /bulletproof-security/admin/htaccess/ as of version .45.2
-* Activating the BPS .45.2 .htaccess files ensures that you have the latest stable .htaccess code
+* Activating the BPS .45.3 .htaccess files ensures that you have the latest stable .htaccess code
-* I will probably not be adding any more new coding to these master files in future versions of BPS
-* New Apache Directives for PHP5 added to the .htaccess master files
-* Maintenance mode master .htaccess code modified - RewriteCond to load new background png
-* Maintenance Mode log in / log out issue fixed - Log in / out of your Dashboard in Maintenance Mode
-* Website Under Maintenance page coding modifications and visual design enhancements
-* Background Graphic for Website Under Maintenance page created and added in the installation
-* Minor cosmetic nicks nacks fixed here and there
 * Help files and hover tool tips help info updated
-* Tested on WordPress 3.1-alpha - no issues or problems